 - Mac computer models: iMac (Mid 2011 or newer), Mac mini (Mid 2011 or newer), MacBook Air (Mid 2011 or newer), and MacBook Pro (Early 2011 or newer).

-Method 3.
-Stream DVD Content to Apple TV via DLNA
+4. For Mac and PC: Stream DVD Content to Apple TV via DLNA

 If your computer has 5KPlayer already installed, just rely on 5KPlayer DLNA tech to cast DVD content from Mac/PC to Apple TV.
 5KPlayer is a nice blend of DLNA controller, DLNA renderer and DLNA server.
 It can activate DLNA tech to cast H.264/MP4 media file from Mac/PC to Apple TV, smart TV, as well as PlayStation, Xbox, etc. (of course, you get DVD ripped by HandBrake or MacX DVD Ripper Pro already).